grandivory/ffxi-gearswap/README.md

   * The lua will look for `sets.midcast.DivineMB` if magic burst mode is on
   * The lua will look for `sets.midcast.Divine` for any other case
 * For Elemental magic:
+  * The lua will look for `sets.midcast.ElementalEnfeeble` for elemental enfeebles (burn, choke, drown, etc.)
   * If magic burst mode is on, the lua will look for `sets.midcast.ElementalMB`
   * The lua will look for `sets.midcast.Elemental` otherwise
 * For Blue magic: